kvmanohar22/controls/README.md

 make test_linear
 ./test_linear
 ```
-Use `W S A D` keys to move the camera and mouse to change yaw and pitch angles.
+- Use `W S A D` keys to move the camera and mouse to change yaw and pitch angles.
+- Checkout `tests/test_linear.cpp` to simulate different systems.

 ### Test SISO pole placement
 ```bash